blockschain/truffle-docs/content/zh/docs/tezos/truffle/getting-started/testing-your-tezos-contracts.md

 ## Speed and reliability considerations

 The above clean room environment is a trade off between speed and test maintainability, but at times can be slow.
 We originally built Ganache for Ethereum to make running Ethereum-based tests significantly faster, where the test framework can take advantage of testing-specific features.
 We hope to do the same for Tezos.
 Please reach out to TQ and let them know you'd like a version of Ganache for Tezos!

 # Writing Tests in JavaScript

 Truffle uses the [Mocha](https://mochajs.org/) testing framework and [Chai](http://chaijs.com/) for assertions to provide you with a solid framework from which to write your JavaScript tests.
 Let's dive in and see how Truffle builds on top of Mocha to make testing your contracts a breeze.

-Note: If you're unfamiliar with writing unit tests in Mocha, please see [Mocha's documentation](https://mochajs.org/) before continuing.
+注意: If you're unfamiliar with writing unit tests in Mocha, please see [Mocha's documentation](https://mochajs.org/) before continuing.

 ## Use contract() instead of describe()

 Structurally, your tests should remain largely unchanged from that of Mocha: Your tests should exist in the `./test` directory, they should end with a `.js` extension (generally), and they should contain code that Mocha will recognize as an automated test.
 What makes Truffle tests different from that of Mocha is the `contract()` function: This function works exactly like `describe()` except it enables Truffle's clean-room features described above.
 It works like this:

-* Before each `contract()` function is run, your contracts are redeployed to the running Tezos client so the tests within it run with a clean contract state.
+- Before each `contract()` function is run, your contracts are redeployed to the running Tezos client so the tests within it run with a clean contract state.
-* The `contract()` function provides a list of accounts made available by your Tezos client which you can use to write tests.
+- The `contract()` function provides a list of accounts made available by your Tezos client which you can use to write tests.

 Since Truffle uses Mocha under the hood, you can still use `describe()` to run normal Mocha tests whenever Truffle clean-room features are not required.